KarlTDebiec/myplotspec/README.rst

 Dependencies
 ------------

-myplotspec supports Python 2.7 and 3.4, and requires the following packages:
+MYPlotSpec supports Python 2.7 and 3.4, and requires the following packages:

 - matplotlib
 - numpy
 - six
 - yaml

-This package has been tested with Anaconda python 2.1.0 on Arch Linux, OSX Yosemite, and Windows 8.1.
+MYPlotSpec has been tested with Anaconda python 2.1.0 on Arch Linux, OSX Yosemite, and Windows 8.1.

 Installation